gmofishsauce/wut4/yapl-1/README.md

 Golang.
 Variables not initialized by the program are automatically initialized to 0.

+The addition operator zero-extends both operands to 16 bits, performs a 16-bit addition, and truncates the result to 8 bits.
+There is no overflow or carry checking, so the result is modulo 256.

-All identifiers must be defined before use in source code textual order.
+All identifiers, including function names, must be defined before use in source code textual order.

+A function becomes known when its name is seen, prior to the definition of the block that forms its body, so functions may be recursive.
+It is not possible to declare two mutually recursive functions in YAPL-1, however.

+### Other Notes

 Initially, the WUT-4 input/output system supports only a single output stream, equivalent to the standard output.
 The output of the compiler is